Jo-Zh/lba-r/README.md

 ### `cd backend-django`

 Create a python virtual env. to install all requirements (see requirements.txt).\
+Create a '/etc/secret_key.txt' file on your computer to store django secret-key.\
 Then run:

 ### `python manage.py runserver`